Best Ashwagandha Powder: KSM-66® vs Sensoril®

 However, even these two ingredients are notably different, and deciding which one is the best ashwagandha powder isn’t as clear-cut as you might presume.

-KSM-66® ashwagandha is an organic root extract of Withania somnifera made by Ixoreal Biomed - the company’s one and only product, surprisingly.
+Transparent Labs KSM-66® ashwagandha capsules contain organic root extract of Withania somnifera made by Ixoreal Biomed, an India-based company that specializes in ashwagandha exclusively.
 In fact, Ixoreal Biomed has its own private ashwagandha farms located in Rajasthan, India, which they claim is the most suitable terrain for growing the best ashwagandha due to the climate and soil quality.

 In addition, Ixoreal Biomed’s manufacturing facility is certified Current Good Manufacturing Practices (cGMP) and follows US Food and Drug Administration (FDA) compliance protocols with a methodical step-by-step process flow that averts contamination and spoilage of the ashwagandha plants.